Instant Pot Pork Loin Roast

 When the pork loin roast is finished cooking, take it out of the pot and let it rest for at least 15 minutes before slicing.
 Don’t skip this step!
 Why not?
 It’s essential to have this rest time because the internal temperature of the roast will continue to rise as it rests.
 The optimal internal temperature is 145°F.

 The pan juices can be simmered briefly to reduce, making a sauce to serve drizzled over the pork.
 Garnish with chopped fresh parsley or rosemary.
 You won’t need to serve your roast with additional gravy because the pork is flavorful and juicy.
-Try serving it with roasted sweet potatoes and shallots, or roasted green beans, or broccoli.
+I love sautéed mushrooms with wine and garlic as a side.
+Try serving pork roast with roasted sweet potatoes and shallots, or roasted green beans, or broccoli.
 It would be delicious with any kind of squash.

 What is the difference between pork loin and pork tenderloin?